nicholascelestin/replicate-js/README.md

 Depends on node-fetch.

 Uses ES6-style module imports.
-Either set `type` to `module` in your package.json file or use a `.mjs` file extension
+Either set `type` to `module` in your package.json file or use a `.mjs` file extension.

 ```javascript
 import Replicate from 'replicate-js'